Table of Contents

 How to Build Perfect Credit

-Now is the time to discuss the various credit-building strategies that can help you secure and maintain an 800+ credit score.
-Before we get started, I would recommend that you request a free copy of your credit report(s) and credit score(s) so that you can evaluate your progress over time.
+Now is the time to discuss the various credit-building strategies that will help you secure and maintain an 800+ credit score.
+Before we get started, I would recommend that you request a free copy of your credit report(s) and credit score(s) to better evaluate your progress over time.

 If you have no previous credit activity, you probably won’t have a credit report.
 Your credit reports are generated after you open your first credit account, as each creditor reports your payment history and account information to the credit reporting bureaus that generate your credit reports.